AdobeDocs/commerce-cloud-service.en/help/cloud-guide/deploy/best-practices.md

 -  **For Starter**—`master` branch is your Production environment.
 -  **For Pro**—`master` begins as origin branch for the Integration environment.

-You should create a branch from `master` for your custom code, extensions and modules, and third party integrations.
+Create a branch from `master` for your custom code, extensions and modules, and third-party integrations.
 We provide a full Integration environment for testing your code in the cloud.

 When you push your code from your local workspace to the remote repository, a series of checks and code validation completes prior to build and deploy scripts.
 The built-in Git server checks what you are pushing and makes changes.
 For example, you may want to add an OpenSearch instance.
 The built-in Git server detects this and verifies that the topology of your cluster is modified to your new needs.